smartshark/inducingSHARK/README.md

 # inducingSHARK

-Find bug-inducing commits for smartSHARK.
+Find probable bug-inducing commits for smartSHARK.
-InducingSHARK first collects bug-fix commits by the passed label, e.g., issueonly_bugfix, then it iterates over the fixing hunks for the commit and blames all changed lines.
+InducingSHARK first collects bug-fixing commits labeled by different strategies then it uses Git blame to find probable inducing commits from the last change of the bug-fixing commit.

-It saves the bug-inducing
+It saves links to the changed commit for its inducing file actions to the FileAction Collection.

 ## Install